-Nishkam School believes strongly in inclusivity for all pupils.
-We will do everything we can to ensure that your child is able to participate fully in all aspects of school life.
 All reasonable adjustments will be made to ensure your child has full access to all activities at school.

 We advocate for all pupils to have access to the full National Curriculum.
 As outlined in 'universal support', reasonable adjustments and necessary differentiation is part of Quality First Teaching for all pupils.
-Where necessary, targeted and specialist support will be put into place to ensure your child makes progress.
+Where necessary, targeted and specialist support will be implemented to ensure your child makes progress.